otomic-agents/Software-Development-Kit/README.md

 -   `amount: string` - The amount to sign.
 -   `swapToNative: number` - The percentage of amount that be swapped to native token.
 -   `receivingAddress: string` - The receiving address.
+-   `expectedSingleStepTime: number | undefined` - The expected single step time.
--   `stepTimeLock: number | undefined` - The step time lock.
+-   `tolerantSingleStepTime: number | undefined` - The tolerant single step time.
+-   `earliestRefundTime: number | undefined` - The earliest refund time.
 -   `rpcSrc: string | undefined` - The source RPC endpoint.
 -   `rpcDst: string | undefined` - The destination RPC endpoint.